Online multiple testing with super-uniformity reward: Discussion

-Existing OMT often suffers from a lack of power when applied with discrete test statistics, which is a common situation in data sets where A/B testing is based upon counts.
-To fill the gap, we introduce new SURE versions of some existing classical procedures, that ``reward'' the base procedures by spending more efficiently the $\alpha$-wealth according to known bounds on the null cumulative distribution functions.
-We show that our new SURE procedures provide rigorous control of online error criteria (FWER or mFDR) under classical assumptions while offering a systematic power enhancement.
+Existing OMT procedures often suffer from a lack of power due to conservativeness of the $p$-values.
+This occurs typically for discrete test statistics, which is a common situation in data sets where testing is based upon counts.
+To fill the gap, we introduced new SUR versions of some existing classical procedures, that 'reward' the base procedures by spending more efficiently the $\alpha$-wealth according to known bounds on the null cumulative distribution functions.
+We showed that our new SUR procedures provide rigorous control of online error criteria (FWER or mFDR) under classical assumptions while offering a systematic power enhancement.
 When using discrete Fisher exact test statistics, the improvement is substantial, both for simulated and real data.

-All our numerical experiments (simulations and application) are reproducible from the code provided in the repository \href{https://github.com/iqm15/SURE\_OMT}{https://github.com/iqm15/SURE\_OMT}.
+In addition, even in the standard case of uniformly distributed $p$-values, our approach allowed us to derive new weighted procedures that incorporate external covariates.
+This provides improvements w.r.t. existing online weighting strategies.